Q. What pilot’s licence do I need?

-A: Single Seat DeRegulated (SSDR) aircraft is deregulated by the UK Civil Aviation Authority (CAA) – but to meet SSDR the aircraft must have a basic empty weight of less than 115kg, have a wing loading of less than 10kg/m2 and a minimum handling speed below 35kts.
+A: Single Seat DeRegulated (SSDR) aircraft is deregulated by the UK Civil Aviation Authority (CAA) – but to meet SSDR the aircraft must have a maximum all up weight of less than 300kg, have a wing loading of less than 10kg/m2 and a minimum handling speed below 35kts.
 Also, it must have third party insurance and carry a registration.
-The CAA are currently running a consultation on broadening de-regulation to all single seat microlights.
-However, this change is not yet implemented.
+Flights are limited to VFR conditions.

 Q. What about flying the e-Go abroad?

 A. As an SSDR, the e-Go is not yet covered by any bi-lateral agreements with partner national aviation authorities.
 Any flight beyond the UK flight information region (FIR) will require permission from the aviation authority involved.
 In practise, SSDR aircraft have travelled quite widely in Europe.